Within light shadows stood

 Before I could finish, she interrupted— “These are probably poisonous!
 Do you want to die a painful death?
 Only people who know what they are doing can touch mushrooms.
 Go wash your hands right now and don’t you ever do this again!”

 A lot of time has passed since then, but I still remember her stern warning.
-Last year when I saw a glorious orange/red mushroom in my yard, I took a photo instead of pulling it out of the ground.
-And then, I searched through many articles online looking for an identifying photo.
-I have come to the conclusion that this is an Amanita Muscaria (Fly Agaric)—a poisonous psychoactive ‘magic shroom’ that is sometimes used in shamanic rituals and ceremonies.
+Last year when I saw this glorious orange/red mushroom growing underneath some pine trees in my backyard, I took a picture instead of pulling it out of the ground.
+Then, after searching through many photos of mushrooms online, I came to the conclusion that this is a Fly Agaric (Amanita Muscaria)—a toxic psychoactive ‘magic shroom.’

 Whatever the case, don’t worry mom.
 I didn’t eat this mushroom, my camera did!